Tunis derby: Participations

-Tnisian Ligue Professionnelle 1 results
+Tunisian Ligue Professionnelle 1 results

-one club to another
+One club to another

 Due to intense rivalry between the two clubs, few players have dared to play for both the African Club and Esperance Tunis during their career.
 Apart from Mohamed Bachtobji, Mohamed Ali Yaakoubi and Ali Abdi, all the others have passed through other clubs, whether in Tunisia or abroad, before playing with the Club Africain or Espérance sportive de Tunis.